 A: Your situation poses challenges indeed – rampant decay, tooth breakage, teeth weakened with multiple fillings, chewing problems and large tori (the large boney growths).

 If the broken tooth shows above the gums it may well be possible to restore it with a root canal followed by a foundational build-up for a crown.
 In your case, it would be advisable to crown the tooth next to it and fuse the crowns together for strength (splinted or fused crowns will better resist the forces of your strong bite).
 This will give you back your function “instantly”.

 If we can help, we’d like to.
-Call 778-410-2080 for a consultation.
+Call 778-410-2080 for a consultation or visit us today.